gallenc/opennms-integrations-play/README.md

 Miscellaneous work to show integrations to / from OpenNMS.

 ## Kafka Experiments and experimental drools rules
-This is an overlay project containing example alarm creation and forwarding through kafka bus and also drools examples
+This is an overlay project containing example CHUBB camera alarm creation and forwarding through kafka bus and also drools examples
+[kafka-experiments(../opennms-integrations-play/kafka-experiments/kafka-experiments)

 ### chubb mib
 Creation of chubb alarm objects from chub mib files